AtsushiSakai/SciPy.jl/docs/src/index.md

 # How to use

-You can access each SciPy modules as belows:
+You can access each SciPy module as belows:

 ## scipy.cluster